guillain/CoreBot-framework/README.md

 # CoreBot as chatbot framework
 Chatbot framework based on **[botkit](https://botkit.ai/)**.

-The idea is to provide a simple package compatible with the most of business messaging easy to deploy, set and maintain.
+The idea is to provide a simple solution compatible with the most of business messaging.
+This must be easy to deploy, set and maintain.
 In that case the features and/or sketches developed are fully compatible with all environments and made the development reusable in the futures integrations.

+Instead to code to create and deploy our chatbot with its own scenario, build it by configuration!

 ## Advantage
-Generic setup is done to support the following business messaging
+- Generic setup is done to support all environment and settings
-solution:
+- Business messaging compatibilities:
+    - Web (web server included)
     - Jabber
     - Cisco Webex Teams (Cisco Spark)
     - Microsoft Teams
     - Slack
     - Google Hangout
-- Web (web server included)
+- The security is natively integrated with access list and privilege management on controller and user level.
+- All features can be used on controller level (preload) or when event is triggered (loaded dynamically)

-Standard libraries to be reused with plug-and-conf mode.
+- Standard libraries to create quickly and properly new feature

-All configurations in a single file [config.json](app/conf/config.json) who overload each single feature configuration.
+- The configuration can be provided in a single file [config.json](app/conf/config.json) or in splitted files.
+The configuration can overload the default configuration of each feature.

-You can create your own scenario by using existing module and compose a new sketch or by developing dedicated one.

-The configuration is taken dynamically so no need to restart anything, when your sketches are updated, your bots also ;-)

 ## Features
-All features are stored in the *controller* folder and they're loaded with the help of a common script.
+All features are stored in the *controller* folders and they're loaded with the help of a common script.

 The non-exhaustive list is hereafter:
 - NLP provided by [LUIS](https://botkit.ai/docs/readme-middlewares.html)
 via the botkit feature
 - Google translation
-- BigData connector (to send info/tracking/APM data or search)
+- BigData connector (to send info/tracking/APM data to a datalake)
 - CSV file management
 - autoreply (like echo)
 - survey